-Second, loop your inner circle into your efforts.
-Before or right after you go live, text or call five close supporters of you or your cause.
-Ask them if they’d be willing to share your campaign (or even donate!).
-Not sure who to ask?
-Consider friends and family members.
-Support from your inner circle is a key booster to getting started.
-This will arm you with confidence to share the fundraiser with your wider circle.
+Loop your inner circle of friends and family into your efforts.
+Before or right after you go live, text or call five close supporters.
+Ask them if they’d be willing to share your campaign, or even donate.
+This will arm you with the confidence to share the fundraiser with your wider circle.

 Keep donors and supporters excited about your cause by posting updates to your fundraiser every week or so.
 Don’t forget to share them!
 Consider the following ideas for updates:

-- Publicly share thank yous to those who have donated or shared your fundraiser.
+- Publicly thank donors or those who have shared your fundraiser.

-Remember: The success of any fundraiser is a result of how well it’s crafted and how widely it’s shared.
-We encourage you to use all of the tips and tools we’ve shared to make your fundraiser as successful as it can be.
+So much of a fundraiser’s success depends on how well it’s crafted, and if you stick to the tips we’ve provided here, you’re guaranteed to make your fundraiser as successful as it can be.